Hispanics and Latinos in San Diego: Mexican/Californio Rancho period

-After the Mexican-American War
+After the Mexican–American War

-In 1848, the Treaty of Guadalupe Hidalgo ended the Mexican-American War, and San Diego, along with the rest of California, became part of the United States.
-This transition marked a pivotal point in the history of Hispanics and Latinos in San Diego, as their status and rights within the new American society were redefined.
+In 1848, the Treaty of Guadalupe Hidalgo ended the Mexican–American War, and San Diego, along with the rest of California, became part of the United States.
+Following the Treaty of Guadalupe Hidalgo (1848), California became part of the United States.

-Californios secured cultural and social recognition in the region, but were unable to control the political system.
+Although the treaty guaranteed certain property and citizenship rights, many Californios experienced political and economic decline.
 By 1860, most had left the area and the remainder were on the decline economically.
-Many Mexican Americans in San Diego left for Tijuana and other parts of Baja California, those who stayed faced various challenges during this period.
-Discrimination and political marginalization were prevalent, undermining their social and economic opportunities.
+Many Mexican Americans in San Diego left for Tijuana and other parts of Baja California.
+Historical accounts describe instances of discrimination and political marginalization.

-As San Diego grew in the early 1900's, the region also attracted Portuguese immigrants, with many of them settling in the Roseville-Fleetridge neighborhood in Point Loma, San Diego, with many employed in the city's tuna industry.
-A smaller but notable migration narrative involves Korean Mexicans who migrated north from the Yucatán through Baja California to Tijuana and eventually the San Diego region.
+As San Diego grew in the early 1900s, the region also attracted Portuguese immigrants, with many of them settling in the Roseville-Fleetridge neighborhood in Point Loma, San Diego, with many employed in the city's tuna industry.
+Some Korean Mexicans migrated north from the Yucatán through Baja California to Tijuana and eventually the San Diego region.

-In World War II, Hispanics made major breakthroughs in employment San Diego and in nearby farm districts.
-They benefitted from new skills, contacts, and experiences provided by the military, filled many newly opened unskilled labor jobs, gained some high-paying jobs in the military installations and aircraft factories, and were welcomed by the labor unions, especially the Cannery Workers Union.

-The civil rights movement in the United States had a profound impact on the Hispanic and Latino community in San Diego.
-Activists and organizations, such as the Chicano Movement, fought for equal rights, educational opportunities, and improved living conditions.
-Their efforts paved the way for greater inclusion and recognition of the contributions made by Hispanics and Latinos in San Diego.